 How does the application process work?

-Step 2: Program staff will contact you asking for documentation.
-It is critical you provide all documentation promptly or you will be deemed ineligible.
+Step 2: Program staff may contact you asking for documentation.
+It is critical you respond and provide all documentation promptly or your application will be closed out.

 Step 3: Your landlord (or lender, if you are a homeowner) will be contacted and asked to provide documentation and if they will accept the assistance payment.